A band so great, it's only appropriate that nobody's ever heard of them.

 non-blood-soaked guitar.
 Oh golly, I hate to seem

-like one o' them prissies who calls music a "religious experience," but I
+like one of those prissies who calls music a "religious experience," but I

-swear I saw God, or at least Buddha or some crap, for a good 45 minutes in that
+swear I felt something holy for a good 45 minutes in that

 smoky little club in Chapel Hill.